-Chance Vought's F4U Corsair was one of the more formidable fighter planes
+Chance Vought's F4U Corsair was an aircraft carrier based fighter plane

-with the U.S. Marine Corps, working as a mechanic on F4U-4 Corsairs after
+My father served in the U.S. Marine Corps working as a mechanic on

 planes.